SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 # Advanced Theme Builder
 Advanced theme builder is a modular content builder for Shopify themes.
+It takes JSON data stored in Shopify metafields and renders HTML content based on section templates.

 ## Installation